inomov-u/DesignPatterns/SingletonFactoryMethodPattern/README.md

 # EXERCISE
-## Implementing Singleton and Factory Method Patterns
+## Implementing Logger using Singleton and Factory Method Patterns

 Creatioal patterns, specifically the Singleton and teh Factory Method design patterns can be used to improve the quality of code.
 The Singleton and Factory Method patterns are chosen for their wide applicability and fundamental role in object creation in software design: